-WV 2-1-1 Information and Referral Service for Wood and Wirt Counties
+WV 2-1-1 Information and Referral Service for the 8 WV Counties we serve

 2-1-1 is a comprehensive statewide directory of health and human services available in West Virginia.
 The toll free 2-1-1 hotline connects callers to trained call specialists who can help 24 hours a day, 7 days a week.
 Finding the answers to health and human services questions and locating resources is as quick and easy as dialing 2-1-1.
 Think of it this way...WV 2-1-1 is the 911 for social services.

 A call to 2-1-1 connects people to help FAST.

 24 hours a day/7 days a week

 Callers seeking help in Wood, Wirt, Jackson, Pleasants, Roane, Tyler, Ritchie, and Calhoun counties are assisted by United Way Alliance of the Mid-Ohio Valley which serves as the 2-1-1 partner for these counties.
 Our trained and experienced Community Impact Coordinator helps callers seeking a variety of information, from utility assistance, food pantry locations, childcare, eldercare and more.

 FamilyWize prescription drug program

 This free card from the FamilyWize community service partnership can save you money on your prescription drugs.
 Simply present your card and prescription to a participating pharmacy to obtain the discounted price.
 Use your card as often as you need, for any prescription, for everyone in your family.
 There is no income limit, age requirement, eligibility or registration required.

 Health care coverage is one of the top concerns for people in our community.
 United Way is committed to helping increase access to affordable health care and getting everyone the medicine they need.
 Many people who live and work in our community struggle to pay their bills and have to choose between getting the medicine they need and paying for food, rent or utilities.